MYTH: You have to wait until November to join a Medicare Supplement plan.

 Can You Apply for Medigap If You’re 64 Years Old Or Younger?

-Not all states require Medicare Supplement plans to cover people with Medicare under 65 years old.
-32 states require insurance companies to offer plans to people under age 65 who otherwise qualify for Medicare.
+Not all states require Medicare Supplement plans to cover people with Medicare who are under age 65.
+There are 33 states that require insurance companies to offer plans to people under age 65 who otherwise qualify for Medicare because of disability or end-stage renal disease (ESRD).2

-If you live in a state that doesn’t require Medicare Supplement availability for younger people, insurers may still offer you a Medicare Supplement plan, usually at a higher price.
+If you live in a state that doesn’t require Medicare Supplement availability for younger people, insurers may still offer you a Medicare Advantage plan.

 Can You Get Medicare Supplement If You Have Medicare Advantage?

-Medicare Advantage is a private program that combines Medicare Part A & Medicare Part B coverage with some Medigap-like benefits.
+Medicare Advantage is a private program that combines Medicare Part A and Medicare Part B coverage with additional benefits, like drug coverage.
 You cannot have both Medigap and Medicare Advantage coverage at once.

 You can switch from Medicare Advantage to Original Medicare and back during the Annual Election Period, which lasts from October 15 through December 7.

-Yearlong “Free Look” Period for Medicare Advantage: If you have tried Medicare Advantage for less than a year and would prefer to revert to Original Medicare with a Medicare Supplement, then you have have guaranteed issue rights.
-This gives you a Special Enrollment Period in which you can purchase any Medicare Supplement plan under the most favorable terms.
+Medicare offers trial periods with specific rules, including joining a Medicare Advantage plan when first eligible for Medicare at age 65, and signing up for Original Medicare with a Medigap policy but then switching to a Medicare Advantage plan for the first time.
+If you have tried Medicare Advantage for less than a year and would prefer to revert to Original Medicare with a Medicare Supplement, then you have guaranteed issue rights and can purchase any Medicare Supplement plan under the most favorable terms.

 Can Spouses Get Coverage Under A Medicare Supplement Policy?

-Unlike health insurance for people under the age of 65, Medicare Supplement plans will not cover your spouse or other individuals in your household.
+Unlike an employer group health plan, Medicare Supplement plans will not cover your spouse or other individuals in your household.
 They will need to apply on their own for Medigap coverage.

 Who Offers Medicare Supplement Plans?